The regular general town election shall be held on the first Tuesday following the first Monday in November in each odd numbered year.

-The number of signatures of voters required to place the name of a candidate on the official ballot to be used at an election shall be as follows: for councillor-at-large, school committee member, or Stetson Fund trustee, 50 signatures, not more than 25 of which shall be from any 1 district; for the office of district councillor, 50 signatures from the district from which the nomination is sought.
+Signature Requirements - The number of signatures of voters required to place the name of a candidate on the official ballot to be used at a preliminary election shall be as follows: for the office of mayor not less than one hundred fifty such signatures, provided, however, that at least twenty-five signatures must be certified from each district; for the office of councillor-at-large or school committee member, not less than one hundred fifty such signatures, provided, however, that at least twenty-five signatures must be certified from each district; for the office of district councillor not less than one hundred such signatures, all of which shall be from the district from which the nomination is sought.

-The territory of the town shall be divided into 4 districts so established as to consist of as nearly an equal number of inhabitants as it is possible to achieve based on compact and contiguous territory, bounded insofar as possible by the center line of known streets or ways or by other well-defined limits.
-Each such district shall be composed of voting precincts established in accordance with the General Laws.
-The town council shall, from time to time, but at least once in each 10 years, review such districts.
+The territory of the town shall be divided into six districts so established as to consist of as nearly an equal number of inhabitants as it is possible to achieve based on compact and contiguous territory, bounded insofar as possible by the center line of known streets or ways or by other well defined limits.
+Each such district shall be composed of voting precincts established in accordance with general laws.
+The town council shall from time to time, but at least once in each ten years, review such districts to insure their uniformity in number of inhabitants.

-Referral to Town Attorney - If the board of registrars determines that a petition has been signed by a sufficient number of voters, the clerk of the council or the administrative assistant to the superintendent, as the case may be, shall forthwith following receipt of such certificate deliver a copy of the petition to the town attorney.
-Within 15 days following the date a copy of the petition is delivered to him, the town attorney shall, in writing, advise the town council or the school committee, as may be appropriate, whether the measure, as proposed, may lawfully be proposed by the initiative process and whether, in its present form, it may be lawfully adopted by the town council or by the school committee.
-If the opinion of the town attorney is that the measure is not in proper form, he shall state his reasons in full in his reply.
-A copy of the opinion of the town attorney shall also be mailed to the person designated on the petition as having filed the same.
+Referral to Town Solicitor. - The clerk of the council or the secretary of the school committee, as the case may be, shall forthwith following receipt of each such proposed petition deliver a copy of the petition to the town solicitor.
+The town solicitor shall, within fifteen days following receipt of a copy of the petition, in writing, advise the town council or the school committee, as may be appropriate, whether the measure as proposed may lawfully be proposed by the initiative process and whether, in its present form it may be lawfully adopted by the town council or the school committee.
+If the opinion of the town solicitor is that the measure is not in proper form the reply shall state the reasons for such opinion, in full.
+A copy of the opinion of the town solicitor shall also be mailed to the person designated as clerk of the petitioners committee.

-Publication - The full text of any initiative measure which is submitted to the voters shall be published in a local newspaper not less than 7 nor more than 14 days preceding the date of the election at which such question is to be voted upon.
-Additional copies of the full text shall be available for distribution to the public in the office of the board of registrars.
+Publication - The full text of any initiative measure which is submitted to the voters shall be published in a local newspaper not less than seven nor more than fourteen days preceding the date of the election at which such question is to be voted upon.
+Additional copies of the full text shall be available for distribution to the public in the office of the town clerk.

 Form of Question - The ballots used when voting on a measure proposed by the voters under this section shall contain a question in substantially the following form: